mtam51/Assignment_2/README.md

 <b>Assignment_2</b>

- This repository is for Assignment2, please refer to index.html to see the list of issues observed for this assignment.
+ This repository is for Assignment 2, please refer to index.html to see the list of issues observed for this assignment.

+The website under scrutiny is my <link rel="stylesheet" type="text/css" href="https://michaelhctam.com">Portfolio Website>

 <b>Introduction</b>